-more detailed information about our nsition. pare care usuc or o by c hold coffee and cake sessions for rents during the year.
-All parents and rers are welcomed to these sessions.
-They ally consist of a short information session occasionally a guest speaker followed a chance to chat over coffee and cake a relaxed setting. mer com task hav encourage parents (and other family mbers) to work with their children to mplete optional fun Homework grid ks.
-The tasks children and their families ve created over the last few years have en fantastic!
+for more detailed information about our transition. • We hold coffee and cake sessions for parents during the year.
+All parents and carers are welcomed to these sessions.
+The usually consist of a short information session or occasionally a guest speaker followed by a chance to chat over coffee and cak in a relaxed setting. • We encourage parents (and other family members) to work with their children to complete optional fun Homework grid tasks.
+The tasks children and their families have created over the last few years have been fantastic!